HyperActiveJ/home-assistant-lennox-local-https/README.md

-# home-asssitant-lennox-https
+# home-assistant-lennox-local-https
-A homeassistant custom component to interface with Lennox S30s over local HTTPS interface
+A homeassistant custom component to interface with Lennox S30s over local HTTPS interface Read only (At this time, in theory might be able to replace Cloud and HomeKit connections for control)

 Based upon the work here:
 https://github.com/hufman/lennox_lcc

-Read only (At this time, in theory might be able to replace Cloud and HomeKit connections for control)

 Currently records the following sensors, with additional to come